scikit-learn-contrib/imbalanced-learn/doc/index.rst

 `What's new <whats_new.html>`_
 ------------------------------

-The log of the different changes.
+Log of the imbalanced-learn history.

 `About imbalanced-learn <about.html>`_
 --------------------------------------